Fall 2024

 Eighth Grade

-Task force examining cells phones in schools
+Task force examining cell phones in schools

 A group of district employees, students and parents is reviewing policies and procedures related to student use of cell phones in school, with the goal of recommending potential changes to the Student Code of Conduct that could take effect next school year.